Brand & Generic Names; Drug Classes

 In the PI sheet Pfizer recommends:

-50mg a day for MDD and OCD.
+50 mg once a day for adults with MDD and OCD.
 That’s where you start, that’s where you stay.

-For PTSD, panic & social anxiety disorders - start at 25mg a day and after a week increase it to 50mg a day.
+For adults with PTSD, panic & social anxiety disorders - start at 25 mg once a day and after a week increase it to 50 mg a day.

-§6.
-How to Stop Taking Zoloft (sertraline hydrochloride)
+How to Stop Taking Zoloft (discontinuation / withdrawal)

 The usual way with SSRIs.
 Reduce your dosage by 12.5–25mg each week.
 If the discontinuation syndrome is too harsh you have two options, getting a prescription for the oral solution and reducing your dosage by whatever you can tolerate, or getting a prescription for 10mg fluoxetine capsules and take 20mg a day (if you’re at 25mg of Zoloft) for two weeks and 10mg a day for another two weeks.